 You should always have a copy of your essential travel documents kept separate from the originals; having them will greatly help should your documents get lost or stolen.

-- Insurance documents.
-You will need to take out your own insurance to cover your personal kit and equipment.
+• Insurance documents.
+You will need to take out your own insurance to cover your personal belongings, and health.
 You should keep a copy of your policy number and emergency contact

 Dry bags and/or a rucksack liner